 This doesn’t mean you can just search for a band-aid solution that will solve the short-term needs of social distancing and remote work.
 For technology to really pay off, you need something that will ground your CMT workflow in the modern world.
 Something future proof.

-Here are the building blocks of a future proof CMT solution.
+Building blocks of a future proof CMT solution

 #1.
 Cloud-based Platform